 Let's start with a key factor: cost.
 None of the Fitbits are pocket change but none are horrendously over-priced either.
 You'll find cheaper variations online and in supermarkets but there are several advantages to buying a quality tracker.
 And if you start walking more you can make the money back quite quickly by not taking the bus, tube or train.
 I saved £100 in around two months, and got fitter into the bargain.

 Click on these links below for the latest, best prices from Amazon.
-The latest Flex 2 and Charge 2 trackers are not yet available via Amazon, and must be ordered or pre-ordered via the Fitbit Store.
+You can also order direct via the Fitbit Store.

 If price is important you may be better off trying the clip-on Fitbit Zip or Fitbit One instead.
 The One costs the same as the Flex, but, as we’ll see, offers more features.